 The strategy and methods used to assess learning outcomes A, B and C provide an integrated approach to the development of key skills D1-D4.
-The Animal Science Research Project ACE3097 (or the Animal Science Dissertation, ACE3096, depending on which one students choose) and the Animal Health Conference are also major vehicles for the assessment of key skills (D2-D4).
+The Animal Science Research Project ACE3097 (or the Animal Science Dissertation, ACE3096, depending on which particular one a student chooses) and the Animal Health Conference are also major vehicles for the assessment of key skills (D2-D4).

-12 Programme Curriculum, Structure and Features Basic structure of the programme
+12 Programme Curriculum, Structure and Features

+Basic structure of the programme